hipe/tmx/lib/skylab/headless/doc/issues/139-the-perfect-agent-interaction-model.md

               fig 2.A. the client services façade

-the client services façade is a popuar choice to manage providing *basic* services to the sub-agent, but it is not the only way. other equally suitable mechanisms include:
+the client services façade is a popular choice to manage providing *basic* services to the sub-agent, but it is not the only way. other equally suitable mechanisms include: